-The High-Risk Breast Program works with you to identify your personal cancer risk through a screening risk assessment.
+The High-Risk Breast Program, offered at the Sidney Kimmel Cancer Center - Washington Township, works with you to identify your personal cancer risk through a screening risk assessment.
 This screening can start you on your path to identify strategies to reduce your breast cancer risk and improve your health outcomes.

 With one in eight women being diagnosed with breast cancer in their lifetime, your breast cancer risk is as important as your blood pressure, cholesterol level, and Body Mass Index (BMI).
 About 5-10% of breast cancers are estimated to be hereditary or passed through families.
 A women’s risk of breast cancer depends on personal risk factors and family history.